Integer sorting: Algorithms for small keys

 A Van Emde Boas tree may be used as a priority queue to sort a set of n keys, each in the range from 0 to K − 1, in time O(n log log K).
 This is a theoretical improvement over radix sorting when K is sufficiently large.
-However, in order to use a Van Emde Boas tree, one either needs a directly addressable memory of K words, or one needs to simulate it using a hash table, reducing the space to linear but making the algorithm be randomized.
+However, in order to use a Van Emde Boas tree, one either needs a directly addressable memory of K words, or one needs to simulate it using a hash table, reducing the space to linear but making the algorithm randomized.
 Another priority queue with similar performance (including the need for randomization in the form of hash tables) is the Y-fast trie of Willard (1983).

 A more sophisticated technique with a similar flavor and with better theoretical performance was developed by Kirkpatrick & Reisch (1984).
 They observed that each pass of radix sort can be interpreted as a range reduction technique that, in linear time, reduces the maximum key size by a factor of n; instead, their technique reduces the key size to the square root of its previous value (halving the number of bits needed to represent a key), again in linear time.
 As in radix sort, they interpret the keys as two-digit base-b numbers for a base b that is approximately √K. They then group the items to be sorted into buckets according to their high digits, in linear time, using either a large but uninitialized direct addressed memory or a hash table.
 Each bucket has a representative, the item in the bucket with the largest key; they then sort the list of items using as keys the high digits for the representatives and the low digits for the non-representatives.
 By grouping the items from this list into buckets again, each bucket may be placed into sorted order, and by extracting the representatives from the sorted list the buckets may be concatenated together into sorted order.
 Thus, in linear time, the sorting problem is reduced to another recursive sorting problem in which the keys are much smaller, the square root of their previous magnitude.
 Repeating this range reduction until the keys are small enough to bucket sort leads to an algorithm with running time O(n log log_{n} K).

 A complicated randomized algorithm of Han & Thorup (2002) in the word RAM model of computation allows these time bounds to be reduced even farther, to O(n√log log K).